South Herefordshire: History

 The district entirely surrounded the district of Hereford.

+It was originally intended for there to be 1 single district for Herefordshire, it was later decided to split it into 3.

 Following a review by the Local Government Commission for England, South Herefordshire and the county of Hereford and Worcester were abolished in 1998.
-South Herefordshire was combined with the areas of City of Hereford, most of the District of Leominster, and part of the District of Malvern Hills to form a new unitary authority of Herefordshire.
+South Herefordshire was combined with the areas of City of Hereford, most of the district of Leominster, and part of the district of Malvern Hills to form a new unitary authority of Herefordshire.

 Parishes

 The district comprised the following civil parishes:.